webmuds/guide/docs/attributes.md

 Reduces incoming damage by a percentage.
 This attribute has no diminishing returns, so having `ResPct = 100` means total invinciblity, so use with caution.

-While calculating damage resistance, this attribute is calculated first, then whatever damage is left is then subjected to reduction from the `Res` attribute.
+While calculating damage resistance, this attribute is calculated first, then whatever damage is left is then subjected to reduction from the `ResPts` attribute.

 ### `ResDR` and `ResDRPct` (Resistance Debuff-Resistance Points)